So your little one is tearing it up on their toddler wheels and now it’s time to dial up the excitement with their first bike for big kiddies.

 Training wheels: While some kidlets who’ve spent some time on a balance bike may not need much support to master riding their first ‘big kid’ bike, others will feel much more secure having training wheels fitted.
 Check whether training wheels come with the bike or need to be purchased separately.

-Accessories: Baskets are brilliant for toting teddy and bells are the absolute bee’s knees for kids who like to tell the world they’re on wheels.
+Accessories: Baskets are brilliant for toting teddy and bells are the bee’s knees for kids who like to tell the world they’re on wheels.
 If you know your kiddo will love a few add-ons, look for a brand that sells matching, compatible accessories.

 11 fab and fun first bikes for kids